CIA Tibetan program: 1960–1972

-Contemporary Tibet-China relationship
+Contemporary Tibet–China relationship

 Although the Chinese liberalization program for Tibet occurred decades ago, there is still tension between the two parties, in part, because of the U.S. involvement.
 In late September 2012, a U.S. Ambassador visited Beijing but also met with Tibetan monks.
 The Ambassador is Gary Locke, who himself is a third-generation Chinese American.
 The fact that he met with Tibetan monks displeased China.
 The tension between Tibet and China has influenced the Chinese to "always protests vehemently whenever U.S. officials meet with the Dalai Lama."

 China also faces opposition movements from the Uyghur Muslims in Xinjiang province, an autonomous region of northwest China, as well as the Falun Gong.
 Inspired by these tensions and domestic schisms, the CIA is thought to look for the right opportunity to destabilize Chinese rule in Tibet.

+Any present concerns that the Chinese government has with Lhasa have been amplified by the establishment of a special security unit, the 110 Command Center, whose primary objective is "suppressing the disturbances and restoring full central government control."
+There were also large deployments of units from the former Chengdu Military Region, including brigades from the 149th Mechanized Army Division, which acted as the region's rapid reaction force.

 Many foreign policy officials in Washington continue to view China with a critical eye, aided in their view by CIA assessments which view China as non-cooperative in the war on terror.
 The CIA charges that China does not stop the flow of arms and men from western China (including Xinjiang) into Afghanistan and Central Asia, bolstering support for Islamic terrorist organizations in the region.
 This has included the East Turkestan Islamic Movement, which U.S. officials report has enjoyed support from the Taliban.

 Modernization has also made it easier for the Chinese to resupply due in part to the construction of the first railway into Tibet occurring between 2001 and 2007.
 This railway makes for easier movement of troops and equipment.